DaveDCGIS/housing-risk/README.md

 * *environment.yml* - for setting up the Anaconda virtual environment.
 * *LICENSE* - basic MIT license, says anyone can copy and use the code for any reason, but they can't sue us.
 * *README.md* - this file, summarizing project info and how to set up the project.

+# Using AWS Sync
+This is like Dropbox or similar services, but manually using the command line.
+There is only ever one copy of the data (unlike Git), and you can download changes from S3 or push your own changes to S3.
+S3 is a file storage service from Amazon Web Services.

+(add `--profile ds-hud` if needed)

+## Before doing work, when teammates add data, and before you download new data from the internet to your hard drive

+1. Navigate to the project repository.
+Type `ls` (`dir` on windows) and make sure you see the `data` folder.
+2. See if there are any updates to fetch: `aws s3 sync s3://huddata data --dryrun`
+  * This will list all the actions that would be performed (e.g. 'download: /data/newfile.txt').
+If none, no action needed.
+If there are some, make sure they will not cause any conflicts with changes you have made locally since you last synced.
+3. Download the data: `aws s3 sync s3://huddata data --dryrun`.
+This copies data *from* 's3://huddata' *to* the 'data' folder.

+## If you add or update any data files

+1. Make sure you download updates before you start working.
+2. Navigate to the project repo.
+Type `ls` (`dir`) and check for the `data` folder
+3. Test push your changes: `aws s3 sync data s3://huddata --dryrun`
+4. Make sure it all is what you want, then do it for real `aws s3 sync data s3://huddata`.
+This pushes your folder contents *to* S3.

+## If you delete files
+1. Same as above, but add the `--delete` flag.